-0 12.
-Number of assigned reading copies in relation to the number of students currently attending the course Title Title Number of copies Number of students 13.
-Quality monitoring methods that ensure the acquisition of exit knowledge, skills and competences Periodical evaluations will be made for the purpose of ensuring and continuously improving the quality of classes and study programme (as part of the activities s of the Quality Assurance Con nmittee at the Department of Informatics).
+12. Number of assigned reading copies in relation to the number of students currently attending the course

+13. Quality monitoring methods that ensure the acquisition of exit knowledge, skills and competences

+Periodical evaluations will be made for the purpose of ensuring and continuously improving the quality of classes and study programme (as part of the activities of the Quality Assurance Committee at the Faculty of Informatics and Digital Technologies).
 In the last week of classes, students will evaluate the quality of classes using an anonymous questionnaire.
 Students' achievements in the course will also be analysed (percentage of students who passed the course and their average grade).

 COURSE DESCRIPTION Course instructor Asst.
-Prof. Miran Pobar, PhD Name of the course Introduction to Embedded Systems and the Internet of Things Study programme Undergraduate university programme in informatics Status of the course compulsory for CS module Year of study 3 ECTS credits and manner of ECTS credits 5 instruction Number of class hours (L+E+S) 30+30+0
+Prof. Miran Pobar, PhD Asst.
+Prof. Miran Pobar, PhD Name of the course Introduction to Embedded Systems and the Internet of Things Study programme Undergraduate university programme Informatics Status of the course compulsory for CS module Year of study 3 ECTS credits and manner of ECTS credits 5 instruction Number of class hours (L+E+S) 30+30+0